azaleacolburn/drumindor/README.md

 # drumindor
-My personal no_std implementation of everything I can think of in Rust.
+My personal no_std implementations of everything I can think of in Rust.